 Ben Tanh Market – What to do in Ho Chi Minh City

 7. SAIGON SKYDECK

 The Saigon Skydeck on the 49th floor offers breathtaking 360-degree views of the entire city.
-The best time to visit is during sunset, this way you can catch a clear view of the distant buildings and landscapes during the golden hour before witnessing the colourful bright lights illuminate the city as the sky darkens.
+The best time to visit is during sunset, this way you can catch a clear view of the distant buildings and landscapes during the golden hour before witnessing the colorful bright lights illuminate the city as the sky darkens.

-Entrance fee to the Saigon Skydeck is 200,000 dong ($9) and opening hours are Monday – Sunday from 9:30am to 9:30pm.
+The entrance fee to the Saigon Skydeck is 200,000 dong and opening hours are Monday – Sunday from 9:30 am to 9:30 pm.